 If you don’t live in one of these states, please know that we’re actively working to make this service available in all 50 states.
 The technology is available, so we are mainly waiting for the state laws to catch up.

 If you’ve been putting off creating your Will or Living Will because you thought it was difficult, expensive, or time-consuming, know that Trust & Will has lifted these barriers for you.
-You can now create a Will online in less than 10 minutes, with plans starting at just $39.
+You can now create a Will online in less than 15 minutes.
 We provide you with simple sets of questions to help you create your estate planning documents.
 Now you have no excuse — what are you waiting for?
 Create your Will today!

 Is there a question here we didn’t answer?
 Reach out to us today or Chat with a live member support representative!